silverstripe/cwp/docs/en/preparing-your-site-for-active-dr.md

  * They are highly-available: if one datacentre / node exhibits a problem and is not reachable, or emits 5xx HTTP status code, this node will be pulled out of the pool and all traffic will be redirected to the other datacentre.

-This distinction is significant, because of the difference in behaviour for sites that are live and sites that have not yet been switched over to their production domain.
-Only live sites using the production domain are both load-balanced and highly available.
+This distinction is significant, because we can only satisfy both properties if your site is live and only if you are accessing the site using your production domain (or custom aliases).
+This is because we can only use your production domain for sending HTTP probes and these will only control the non-cwp.govt.nz site.

 <div class="warning" markdown='1'>
-Non-live sites served from the "cwp.govt.nz" domain are load-balanced and will survive a datacentre outage, but they will not trigger failover on node failure - some of the requests will start failing.
+In other words: we cannot make your site highly-available if your production domain is not pointing to CWP (i.e. your site is not live).
+Additionally, accessing your site at any time through the "cwp.govt.nz" domain will not exhibit the highly-available property.
+It will still be load-balanced in both cases.
 </div>

 The following chapters provide information on the required changes to your code to ensure the site works correctly with